-The event put not only Windows 95 and operating systems on the map, it turned Microsoft into a brand name like General Mills and Ford and shone a bright, international spotlight on the company’s somewhat nerdy and socially award CEO.
+The event put not only Windows 95 and operating systems on the map, but it also turned Microsoft into a brand name like General Mills and Ford and shone a bright, international spotlight on the company’s somewhat nerdy and socially award CEO.
 Windows 95 is very likely the first major operating system most people of a certain age remember.

 (Photo credit: Getty Images).